cs50/ap-2020/syllabus.md

 ## Recommended Order

+We present below a recommended ordering of the curriculum and some recommended timetables.
+These recommendations are based on a 36-week long school year, where students are available for 180 classroom minutes.
+However, student experience can vary widely; these recommendations are designed to capture an "average" class.

-1. Understanding Technology
+1. Understanding Technology (3 weeks)
-2. Chapter 0
+2. Chapter 0 (2 weeks)
-3. Performance Task 1: Explore
+3. Performance Task 1: Explore (2 weeks)
-4. Chapter 1
+4. Chapter 1 (4 weeks)
-5. Chapter 2
+5. Chapter 2 (3 weeks)
-6. Chapter 3
+6. Chapter 3 (4 weeks)
-7. Chapter 4
+7. Chapter 4 (2 weeks)
-8. Data Science
+8. Data Science (1 week)
-9. Chapter 5
+9. Chapter 5 (3 weeks)
-10. Chapter 6
+10. Chapter 6 (3 weeks)
-11. Chapter 7
+11. Chapter 7 (3 weeks)
-12. Chapter 8
+12. Chapter 8 (2 weeks)
-13. Performance Task 2: Create
+13. Performance Task 2: Create (3 weeks)
-12. Impact of Computing
+12. Impact of Computing (1 week)

 ## Academic Honesty